sparkflows/sparkflows-docs/docs/user-guide/chatbot/introduction.rst

 **2. Topic-Based Enhanced Query Handling with Smart Indexing**

  Sparkflows Chat Assistant enhances query handling by allowing users to define **distinct topics**, keeping conversations organized and relevant.
-It also leverages **smart file indexing** using vector databases (e.g., Pinecone) to enable efficient information retrieval, ensuring precise responses ideal for industries managing extensive documentation like finance, healthcare, and IT support.
+It also leverages **smart file indexing** using vector databases (e.g., Pinecone) to enable efficient information retrieval, ensuring precise responses ideal for industries managing extensive documentation like finance, healthcare, IT support, etc.

 **3. Industry-Specific Use Cases**

- Empower business users with tailored insights and automation across industries:
+ Empower business users with tailored insights and automation across various industries including below and many more.

   * Financial Services : Deliver insights on credit analysis, loan eligibility, and compliance documentation.
   * Healthcare : Provide immediate responses for medical document queries, hospital procedures, and patient guides.
   * IT Support : Assist users with troubleshooting steps and technical documentation retrieval.
   * Legal Assistance : Simplify navigation through complex legal documents by extracting relevant information on demand.

 .. note:: **Structured data chatbots** can excel at  generating **visual insights like tables, graphs and charts** for data-driven responses & interpreting trends, summarizing data, and providing actionable insights by adopting a data analyst mindset.
-A Structured data chatbot enables interaction with databases like Oracle, MySQL, PostgreSQL, Snowflake, Salesforce, Confluence, Sharepoint, etc. using natural language to simplify complex queries.
+A Structured data chatbot enables interaction with databases like Oracle, MySQL, PostgreSQL, Snowflake, Salesforce, etc. using natural language to simplify complex queries.